Tests Test Coverage Latest release BSD-3 clause license PyPI - Python Version

 dimension3(jd)

-When we need all three dimensions it is more efficient to combine the calculations in one routine.
+When all three dimensions are needed, it is more efficient to combine the calculations in one routine.

 Parameters:

-jd (-) – Julian Day in dynamical time
+jd (float) – Julian Day in dynamical time.

 Returns:

-• radius in km, Earth’s center to Moon’s center
+• radius (float) – Radius in kilometers (Earth’s center to Moon’s center).

 mean_anomaly(jd)